How to Create a Star Method Resume (Examples + Template)

 Increased regional sales by 40% and exceeded quarterly targets by 15%.

-7. Pull it all together
+7. Pull your star resume bullet together

-You’ve laid the groundwork and now you’re ready to pull it all together into an impressive STAR bullet point.
+You’ve laid the groundwork and now you’re ready to pull it all together into an impressive STAR resume bullet point.

 While you want to subtly incorporate all four elements of the STAR method, you don’t need to use them in their exact order every time.
 Here are a few different approaches you can use to mix things up and keep your bullet points engaging: